 While Valletta was packed with tourists on this end of July, I enjoyed Vittoriosa almost entirely for myself.
 After a copious lunch at Don Berto with seafood linguine with a chilled glass of Chardonnay from Gozo, overlooking the sheltered harbour between Vittoriosa and Senglea, we did a much appreciated digestive walk through the charming streets of Vittoriosa.
 The Three Cities benefited recently of incredible refurbishment works, so you can notice that everything is nice and tidy.
 Each door, each window and each balcony are so photogenic that you can expect time to fly as you take pictures.
 However, if you’re looking for the true spirit of Malta, head to Cospiscua, the least touristy of the Three Cities.

-After the end of my walk is was time for me to leave for St Paul’s Bay where my Maltese scuba diving adventure started.
+After the end of my walk, it was time for me to leave for St Paul’s Bay where my scuba diving adventures in Malta started.
 As I left Vittoriosa, I crossed an impressive double fortification.
 No wonder why nobody could ever take the Three Cities.

 Where to stay and eat during a weekend in Valletta?

 What type of party people are you?
 If you are looking for crazy parties, you will need to go to Sliema and even a bit further to St Julian and Paceville.
 On the side of the Three Cities, nothing at all so it’s perfect if you want to sleep.
 In the middle, Valetta centre offers chilled out evenings with lounge music in the different wine bars, cocktail rooftops and tapas venues.